andynines/easy-rsa/readme.txt

 Easy RSA is a Python library for implementing simple RSA cryptosystems.
 This was written only for educational purposes; its security is not guaranteed.

+License
+---
+The contents of this repository are made available under the MIT License.

 Contents
 ---
 -PublicKeyException and PrivateKeyException: for if their respective